adhearsion/adhearsion-website/views/docs/best-practices/sysadmin.md

 There are two ways to start an Adhearsion process:

 * In the foreground with an Adhearsion console.
 This is the common case while developing Adhearsion applications.
-To start in this mode call ahn with the "start" argument: "ahn start /path/to/my/application"
+To start in this mode call ahn with the "start" argument: `ahn start /path/to/my/application`

 * In the background as a daemon.
 This is typical for deployment scenarios.
-To start in this mode call ahn with the "daemon" argument: "ahn daemon /path/to/my/application"
+To start in this mode call ahn with the "daemon" argument: `ahn daemon /path/to/my/application`

 <a href="#" rel="docs-nav-active" style="display:none;">docs-nav-best-practices</a>